 Edge ML Example #5: Edge Impulse

-Another great feature of Edge Impulse’s solution is the ability to simulate hardware performance before the actual deployment of an edge device and dissect the accompanying metrics.
-This allows users to apply ML model changes to all edge devices whenever they want.
-The only requirement is that everything is done over the cloud.
+Another great feature of Edge Impulse’s solution is the ability to simulate hardware performance before deploying an edge device and dissect the accompanying metrics.
+This feature allows users to apply machine learning model changes to all edge devices whenever they want.
+The only requirement is that all the computing is done over the cloud.

-It’s important that edge ML enablement vendors provide a flexible platform with plenty of learning resources.
-At the same time, enabling a broad range of hardware interoperability with the platform is a key predictor of customer acquisition.
-Additionally, no-code and low-code solutions are highly desirable, as they bring the time to market down considerably for organizations with talent-diverse teams.
+Vendors of edge ML enablement must provide a flexible computing platform with plenty of learning resources.
+At the same time, enabling a broad range of hardware interoperability with the platform is a crucial predictor of customer acquisition.
+Additionally, no-code and low-code solutions are highly desirable, as they considerably reduce the time to market for organizations with talent-diverse teams.

-To learn more, download ABI Research’s Edge ML Enablement: Development Platforms, Tools, and Solutions research analysis report.
+To learn more about machine learning on the edge, download ABI Research’s Edge ML Enablement: Development Platforms, Tools, and Solutions research analysis report.
 This research is part of the company’s AI & Machine Learning Research Service.